nickoala/telepot/README.md

 #### Send asynchronously

 The async `Bot` has all the `sendZZZ()` methods seen in the traditional `Bot`.
 Unlike the traditional, however, these methods are now **coroutines**, and will not work in the interactive python interpreter like regular functions would.
-They will have to be driven by the event loop.
+They will have to be driven by an event loop.

 Supply the bot token and your own user ID on the command-line: